-Parameter FY 2024-25 Current Financial Year FY 2023-24 Previous Financial Year Directly sourced from MSMEs/ small producers Not A anliaahla Sourced directly from within the district and neighboring districts Not Applicable
+Parameter FY 2024-25 Current Financial Year FY 2023-24 Previous Financial Year Directly sourced from MSMEs/ small producers Not Applicable Sourced directly from within the district and neighboring districts t and neighboring districts

 5. Job creation in smaller towns - Disclose wages paid to persons employed (including employees or workers employed on a permanent or non-permanent / on contract basis) in the following locations, as % of total wage cost.